 A Brief History

-An organizational meeting for a new National Society Daughters of the American Revolution Chapter was held December 7, 1977, Pearl Harbor Day, at the home of Mrs. Virginia Crouch Porter, Lathrop, Missouri.
-Mrs. Maurice Shire, State Organizing Chairman, presided.
+An organizational meeting for a new National Society Daughters of the American Revolution Chapter was held December 7, 1977, Pearl Harbor Day, in Lathrop, Missouri.
+The State Organizing Chairman presided.
 The name “Missouris Shoal” was chosen to represent the historical and geographic significance of Clinton County.
 The Missouris Tribe of Native Americans lived in the area and Shoal Creek is a waterway in the County.
 Forty-six ladies agreed to be organizing and charter members.